Luis Emilio Batallán

 In Quella Città (la Leggenda)

-I don't know an awful lot about Mario Barbaja (real name Barbaglia, apparently), although I've seen him described as 'progressive'.
+I don't know an awful lot about Mario "Barbaja" Barbaglia, although I've seen him described as 'progressive'.
 Hmmm.
-Megh consists of a diverse collection of slightly progressive Italian pop, but there's no way I'd describe it as 'prog', although there's the odd interesting track along the lines of the Indian-sounding Tan and the interestingly oblique In Quella Città (La Leggenda).
+Megh consists of a diverse collection of slightly progressive Italian pop, but there's no way I'd describe it as 'prog', although there's the odd better-than-average track along the lines of the Indian-sounding Tan and the interestingly oblique In Quella Città (La Leggenda).

 Franco Orlandini plays Mellotron on four tracks, with what sounds like some rather muffled strings on Tan, more overt parts on Non Dire Mai and In Quella Città and a nice flute part on Un'Armonica.
 However, you really couldn't call this a Mellotron Album, to be honest.
 Not bad, but not worth spending a great deal of time and/or money on.

 Barbarossa is Londoner James Mathé's nom-de-plume, his music mutating from (apparently) 'folk-tinged balladry' to 'electronic soul' over the course of a few albums.
 2015's Imager is, essentially, an electronica record, albeit with Mathé's soulful vocals riding above the synths, better tracks including the mournful Home, Dark Hopes and Muted; the more rhythmless, the better, basically.

 In an online interview, Mathé states that he played Home 'on an actual Mellotron'.
 The strings (in fifths and full chords, on at least two separate tracks) have that indefinable 'real Mellotronness' about them, which makes a very pleasant change, in these days of routine, uncredited sample use.
 More of the same on Dark Hopes, Silent Island and Muted, although Home is the album's Mellotronic tour de force.
 So; not really my bag, but good at what it does, aided by that real machine.